roocs/rook/Rook_WPS_ESGF2_talk_draft.md

     class Broker,Index new
 ```

-**Broker: delegate the unchanged workflow to the site with the data.**
+**The broker chooses WHERE; orchestrate handles HOW.**

 [Broker architecture](https://github.com/roocs/rook/blob/main/ARCH_ESGF2.md)

 <!-- 2:00.
 Planned architecture.
 ESGF-NG sites hold different, independently
 managed datasets, with partial overlap.
 The broker delegates the workflow to
 a site holding the requested data.
 The load balancer reaches the broker process
-on an existing Rook instance; the broker selects one eligible orchestrate endpoint,
+on an existing Rook instance at any site.
+Every participating Rook site has
+the same broker process and can delegate a workflow; the diagram shows one
+request entering one of those instances, not an additional broker service.
-not all three.
+The broker selects one eligible orchestrate endpoint, not all three.
 The broker is a small additional process within the existing
 Rook service, not a separately deployed routing component.
 It uses the local
 PostgreSQL index for fast lookup and STAC for missing or stale information.
 Kafka publication, update and deletion events